 Boss fights are supposed to be the most challenging battle in the game, which often requires all the skills and resources you have been acquiring over the course of the game.
 However, sometimes the developer just overkills it and makes the fight way longer than it needs to be.

-In this article, we would list out some of the longest boss fights ever in video games history:
+In this 2025 updated article, we list out some of the longest boss fights ever in video games history, including a couple of additions from newer titles and classics that still hold up.
+Times are based on average player experiences, high-level play, and historical records.

 10 – The Immortal One (Lost Odyssey)

 The first boss to kick off this list is The Immortal One from a lesser-known RPG named The Lost Odyssey.
 This game is more or less a traditional Japanese RPG, with players forming parties, go on an adventure and fight bosses.
 The only thing that’s wrong about The Immortal One is his imbalanced HP value comparing to the strongest attacks of the player.
-Even with a high-level team, you would have to chip away at his health over and over until the end.
-The clunky menu and slower animation do not really help – you would need over an hour to beat this boss.
+Even with a high-level team (recommended 60-70), you would have to chip away at his health over and over until the end using skills like Divide and Reversa.
+The clunky menu and slower animation do not really help – you would need over an hour to beat this boss, with secret bonuses for under 30 turns.

 9 – Nyx Avatar (Persona 3)

-The Nyx Avatar has 14 phases, each with different strengths and weaknesses and a separate health bar (so that you can’t just perform Armageddon to one-shot it).
+Persona 3 Reload (2024 remake) keeps this classic intact: the Nyx Avatar has 14 phases, each with different strengths and weaknesses and a separate health bar (preventing Armageddon one-shots).
 If you are unlucky, your various attacks could be nullified, absorbed or even reflected back.
 The damage of the previous 13 phases are decent, but at her last phase, you would be greeted with a big surprise.
-The last form has a special attack named Night Queen, which inflicts random effects including charm.
+The last form has a special attack named Night Queen (under Moonless Gown), which inflicts random effects including charm.
 If one of your party members is charmed, they might even heal her back to full HP.
+Clears take 45 minutes to over an hour, or more on higher difficulties.

 8 – Abyssion (Tales of Symphonia)